AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 Note that we said that :ada:`Digits` is the *requested* level of precision, which is specified as part of declaring a floating point type.
-We can retrieve the actual decimal precision with :ada:`'Base'Digits`.
+We can retrieve the actual decimal precision with :ada:`Base'Digits`.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Base_Digits